Health cover for temporary stays

-As an EU citizen, if you unexpectedly fall ill during a temporary stay abroad - whether on holiday, a business trip or to study - you are entitled to any medical treatment that can't wait until you get home.
-You have the same rights to health care as people insured in the country you are in.
+As an EU citizen, if you unexpectedly fall ill during a temporary stay in another EU country - whether on holiday, a business trip or studying abroad - you are entitled to any medical treatment that can't wait until you get home.
+You have the same rights to health care as people insured in the country you are staying in.

 You should always take your European Health Insurance Card (EHIC) with you on all trips abroad.
-This card is the physical proof that you are insured in an EU country and it will simplify payment and reimbursement procedures.
+This card is the proof that you are insured in an EU country.

-If you don't have a European Health Insurance Card (EHIC), or you are not able to use it (for instance, for private health care), you cannot be refused treatment, but you may have to pay for it upfront and claim reimbursement once you get home.
+If you don't have a European Health Insurance Card (EHIC), or you can't use it (for instance, for private health care), you can't be refused treatment, but you might have to pay for your treatment upfront and claim reimbursement once you get home.

-There are some rogue websites which claim that you can order your European Health Insurance Card for a fee.
-Never use them: instead contact your public health care provider directly.
+Some rogue websites ask you to pay to order your European Health Insurance Card with them.
+Never use these sites: instead contact your health insurer directly.

-Be sure to check with your statutory health insurer how far your health insurance covers your family members.
+Make sure you check with your health insurer how far your health insurance covers your family members.

-Find out more about the European Health Insurance Card in:
+Find out more about the European Health Insurance Card (EHIC) in:

 Please note that the European Commission is not responsible for the content of external websites.

-Restrictions on the use of the European Health Insurance Card:
+Restrictions on the use of your European Health Insurance Card

-Sven, a Swedish national, went to France to go spelunking.
-During one of his trips, he was trapped in a cave and had to be freed by the French rescue services.
-Back home, he received a huge bill, which he had to pay in full, as search and rescue is not covered by the European Health Insurance Card.
+Sven, a Swedish national, went to France on a skiing trip.
+On the second day of his holiday he hurt his knee skiing downhill and had to be rescued off the mountain by French rescue services.
+When he got home, he received a large bill for the cost of his rescue.
+Sven had to pay the bill in full, as search and rescue costs are not covered by the European Health Insurance Card.